zauberware/automated-server-backups/README.md

 backup_databases="mywebsite wordpress"
 ```

 > We only include sources we really need in case of an emergency.
-We are using GIT for our projects, so there is no need to include the source code in the backups.
+We are using GIT for our projects, so there is no need to include the source code in the server backups.
 But upload folders, databases, config files, php settings, ssl certificates are the import things to think of.

 ### Where to backup ?
 Define a destination folder for your backup files.
 The folder should be placed somewhere on your system where it is persisted.
 (If you don't use root user you have to be sure that you have access to that location and btw that user also needs access to the files you want to back up.)